Attendance Matters

 Children thrive on routine, and do not like to stand out from their friends.
 Having to join the class when everybody else is settled and ready to learn can embarrass and worry many children.
 Just five minutes late will mean they may have missed the opportunity to share important news or messages with their teacher, who is trying to introduce the learning for the day.
 A regular five minutes a day adds up to a whole three days a year!
 Ten minutes late and the most important learning for the day is often lost as the child will be arriving after tasks have been introduced, and are starting the day at a disadvantage.

-School starts at 8.55am but we open our doors at 8.45am to allow the children to settle into their classrooms and take part in starter activities.
+School starts at 8.45am but we open our gates at 8:30am to allow the children to be on site before the school day starts.
 Between 8.45am and 8:55am children may use the nearest entrance to their classroom.
 On each of these entrances, a member of staff is on duty to see the children into school and take any messages from parents.
-T.

 Attendance – Every day counts!
 Missing school is missing out!